nlf/dlite/README.md

 ##Installation

-Download the binary and put it somewhere in your path, then:
+Download the latest binary from the [releases page](https://github.com/nlf/dlite/releases) and put it somewhere in your path, then:

 ```
 sudo dlite install